We remembered Lee Sharpe’s backheel v Barca & now we can’t stop watching it

 Anyway, we digress.
 Whatever you call it, it’s bloody beautiful and made all the better that it was scored by Sharpe, a man made for the 90s.
 The drinking, the dancing, the piss-taking – being Lee Sharpe always looked like a lot of fun.

 He did, of course, celebrate this particular goal with the Sharpey Shuffle, right in front of those posts to keep the nets tight which are now sadly missing from Old Trafford.
 Celebrations have never been as good since.

-An 80th-minute equaliser in a 2-2 draw, this would be to prove Sharpe’s last goal in his last ever game in the Champions League – he was injured when United lost the return leg 4-0 at the Nou Camp – as United lost the title to Blackburn and competed in the UEFA Cup in 1995-96 in Sharpe’s final season before leaving for Leeds United.
+An 80th-minute equaliser in a 2-2 draw, this proved to be Sharpe’s last goal in his last ever game in the Champions League – he was injured when United lost the return leg 4-0 at the Camp Nou – as United lost the title to Blackburn and competed in the UEFA Cup in 1995-96 in Sharpe’s final season before leaving for Leeds United.

 As final acts on the biggest stage go, this was a pretty good one.
 Thanks for the memories, Sharpey.